-SoFi Lending Corp.
-CFL# 6054612, NMLS #1121636.
+SoFi Lending Corp. or an affiliate CFL# 6054612, NMLS #1121636.
 Advisory services are offered through SoFi Wealth, LLC a registered Investment adviser.
 Neither SoFi nor its affiliates is a bank.
 SoFi Money™ is offered through SoFi Securities LLC, member FINRA/SIPC.

 Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the U.S. and other countries.
 Google Play and the Google Play logo are trademarks of Google Inc.